 Limit the Number of Issues Areas They Can Access

 You may not realize how upset your dog will be if you accidentally allow it to run all over the house since he may begin going from room to room looking for you.
 Dogs often feel more comfortable in a small space.
 When you leave, crates and single rooms can keep your French Bulldog safe while you are gone.
-Make sure to place the crate in a familiar, comfortable place where the dog will not be exposed to the sun, and will also be warm.
-Only crate your French Bulldog if he or she is used to it.
-Make sure you remove all items that you do not want to be broken or chewed on if they get a little out of control.
+Make sure to place the crate in a familiar, comfortable place where the dog will not be exposed to the sun and be warm.
+Only create your French Bulldog if they are used to it.
+Make sure you remove all items you do not want to be broken or chewed on if they get a little out of control.

 Protect Your Most Your Frenchie Family Member

 You need a system in place so that your French Bulldog is safe when you are not at home.
 Keep any dangerous items out of reach of your Frenchie and carefully dog-proof your home.
 In case of an emergency or if you cannot reach home immediately, you should have a backup plan.
 For example, you may need to place dog pads or have someone drop in if you’re delayed.

 If you do not like the idea of creating your French Bulldog for long hours or leaving them alone at home while you work all day, then maybe doggie daycare is an idea.
 It offers several benefits to make life easier for yourself and a safe and stimulating environment for you, Frenchie.

 Relieve separation anxiety

 Consistent socialization from puppyhood and into adulthood greatly influences a dog’s behavior.
 When they meet new people and pets, they become more comfortable, which reduces stress, aggression, and skittish behavior.